adelarue/cos_2020/2_wrangling_and_visualization/README.md

 In the first part of the session, we will introduce basic techniques in data wrangling and visualization in R.  Specifically, we will cover some basic tools using out-of-the-box R commands, then introduce the powerful framework of the "tidyverse" (both in wrangling and visualizing data), and finally gain some understanding of the philosophy of this framework to set up deeper exploration of our data.
 Throughout, we will be using a publicly available dataset of AirBnB listings.

-In the second part of the session, we will introduce RMarkdown.

-## Preassignment 0: Project Prep

-By Thursday, we expect you to:

-1. Choose a project group.
-2. Choose a data set that interests you.
-It can be from your research or from an online venue like [Kaggle](http://www.kaggle.com).

-In addition to the below, we therefore expect you to turn in on Stellar the names of your project group and a brief description of your data set, including how you will access it and what makes it interesting.

-If you would like a partner but are having trouble finding one, please email the instructors and we will do our best to pair you up.

-### Example Preassignment 0:

-The following text gives an example of an acceptable submission for the project preparation.

-*Team members: Andreea G.*

-*I will be looking at the Kaggle dataset on ski resorts, which is available to download at https://www.kaggle.com/beaubellamy/ski-resort.
-The dataset lists different ski resorts along with attributes such as country / region, altitude, size, difficulty of slopes, trails, snow reliability, facilities and equipment, average ticket price per age group, other services available.
-Here are two examples of questions I could investigate: 1.
-Pricing depending on the ski attributes of the resort, and 2.
-Number of resorts depending on the attributes of the region.
-One limitation of this dataset is the missing information of other touristic features of the given regions.*

 ## Pre-assignment 1: Keeping current